 Enhance Early Engagement (E3) Training for CAC Victim Advocates

-For questions, contact Michelle Miller at firstname.lastname@example.org.
+Contact NCA for upcoming trainings: Michelle Miller at firstname.lastname@example.org.

 Yet not all families served by CACs receive these critical services.
 Through feedback from caregivers collected under NCA’s national Outcome Measurement System (OMS), we know some families report never receiving information about mental health services for themselves or their children.
 Thankfully, that number is falling, but even more concerning is that many of the families who do report receiving information about treatment options for children and caregivers still fail to follow up on referrals to these essential services after visiting a CAC.

 Of course, sometimes this is due to concrete barriers—time, transportation, money, or availability concerns.
 But alarmingly, many family members report not seeking mental health services for themselves or their children because they’re not convinced it’s necessary or important, they believe that non-evidence-based services are just as good, or they believe that they can go it alone.
 CACs can offer the best mental health services in the world, but if children and families don’t use them, they may never have the chance to fully recover from the trauma of abuse.
 This is the critical role of the victim advocate in the CAC setting: Family engagement with treatment starts and ends with advocates.

 Enhancing early engagement of families in mental health assessment and evidence-based practices is a priority for CAC leaders and NCA.
 To address this need, NCA partnered with the University of Oklahoma Health Sciences Center (OUHSC) on a training initiative, Enhance Early Engagement Training for CAC Victim Advocates, or E3.
 E3 aims to increase the proportion of children and their caregivers served by CACs who engage in mental health services.